bailey572/devops/05_Capstone/terraform/readme.md

+# Jenkins Terraform Environment

-# Environment Setup using Terraform
+## Environment Setup using Terraform

 For successful execution, the operators environment must be properly configured Terraform and AWS dependencies and the project area must be configured.
 The following steps assume the operator is working from an x86-64 based system running Ubuntu version 18 or above as either a local client or a VM.